Command-line interface

 --lens-top-k Top-k tokens retained per layer (default 8).

-• adaptive_token_trace.json — schema-shaped trace including inline attention aggregates, per-layer logit-lens projections, and attention_sidecar_ref pointers.
-See schema.md for the layout.
+• adaptive_token_trace.json — includes inline attention aggregates, per-layer logit-lens projections, and attention_sidecar_ref pointers.

-• attention_layer_head_grid.png — per-step layer × head entropy grid (first step).
+• attention_layer_head_grid.png — per-step layer × head entropy grid.

 • logit_lens.png — per-layer top-k table (first step).